 The Commission is engaged in about 20 law reform projects at any one time.
 Recent topics have included: how the outdated law that governs firearms may be modernised and simplified; how to ensure that there are more wills and that fewer wills are invalid; and how the law can protect the rights of people who lack the capacity to consent to necessary medical care.
 One of the Commission's latest projects IP law and the position ofunjustified threats in IP law.
 Programme subjects are decided after the “huge administrative job” of public consultation we were told.
 Academics, practising professionals, students and ordinary members of the general public are all consulted, and their responses are then sorted into topics including criminal, public, property, family and commercial law.
 The Commission also conducts research based on 'references' from governmental departments.
 None of the research undertaken is private or confidential – all of it is open to public scrutiny.

 Those who put in a particularly strong shift may be offered the chance to extend their contract for a further 12 months.
 Under current arrangements, second-year contracts are usually offered to about a third of each class.
 This ensures there is some continuity in the research process, and allows second-years who may want to see certain projects through to the end an opportunity to do so.
 The Commission also occasionally recruits qualified lawyers, usually on fixed-term contracts.

-Candidates should have a First or a high 2:1, along with a keen interest in current affairs and the workings of the law.
-The job suits those with an analytical mind and a hatred of waffle.
+It's a job suited to those with an analytical mind and a hatred of waffle.
 You must also love research, because there’s a lot of it – be it devising questionnaires and analysing the responses, studying statistics or examining court files.
 Researchers may also be responsible for planning agendas of meetings, taking minutes, preparing research memos and speaking notes.

 The Legal Aid Agency